 - First of all, don’t be disappointed with the meal choices.
 Domestic short haul first class meals have never been that great (well, not since the 70’s at least), so don’t show anger and or disappointment when nothing looks all that appealing to you. doing so would make you look like an entitled prick.

 - Don’t ask for a custom order.
-For example, if the main course is vegetarian ravioli (as I experienced on an Alaska Airlines flight from San Diego to Orlando), don’t ask them to add beef.
+For example, if the main course is vegetarian ravioli (as I experienced in Alaska Airlines 737-900 first class from San Diego to Orlando), don’t ask them to add beef.
 Flying first class doesn’t mean that you’ll get a 5-star dining experience.
 You have to take what you can get.

-- It’s important to note that you can take as much time as you want to eat in domestic / short haul first class.
+- You can take as much time as you want to eat in domestic / short haul first class.
 Unlike economy class (where the cabin crew has a system for delivering and picking up trays on a timely schedule), things are a lot more relaxed up front.
 If you’re not feeling like eating just after takeoff, let the flight attendant know and he or she will be happy to serve you later in the flight.
-You can also nibble on your meal for the entire flight if you’d like.
-The cabin crew will be in no rush to remove your tray – unless you request it.

-- Complete menus are distributed in international first class.
-These are usually handed out in the early stages of a flight, so it’s your responsibility to look it over and have something selected by the time the flight attendant approaches you for your order.
-Remember – these international first class cabin crews are extremely busy, and they don’t have time to stand around and wait while you choose something off the menu.
-Of course they’ll look happy doing it, but they will be thinking negative thoughts about you during it entire time.
-If you’re wearing an ugly shirt, they’ll be thinking about that too.
+- Dining menus are usually handed out in the early stages of a flight, so it’s your responsibility to look it over and have something selected by the time the flight attendant approaches you for your order.
+Remember – these international first (and business) class cabin crews are extremely busy, and they don’t have time to stand around and wait while you choose something off the menu.
+Of course they’ll look happy doing it, but they will be thinking negative thoughts about you (and your ugly shirt) the entire time.

 - Unlike domestic / short haul first class, it’s perfectly OK to request a somewhat custom order.
 International first class meals are usually served in small components anyway, so it’s easy for the cabin crew to mix and match things upon request.
 Just don’t go overboard with it.

-- Another thing similar to the domestic / short haul first class dining experience is the fact that on many airlines, it’s truly an on-demand service.
-For example, on a recent Xiamen Airlines flight from Los Angeles to Xiamen, the cabin crew asked passengers individually when they would like to eat.
+- On many airlines, dining is on demand.
+For example, in Xiamen Airlines 787-9 business class from Los Angeles to Xiamen, the cabin crew asked passengers individually when they would like to eat.
 The flight departed LAX at 12:30 AM, so they understood that some passengers might want to sleep before eating.
 Even if the cabin crew doesn’t offer an on-demand service, it’s perfectly OK to request it.

 Yes.
 What you’ve heard is true.
 They do serve free drinks in first class.
 However, as difficult as it may be to resist the urge to treat the experience like a college frat party, the best course of action is to drink like a responsible adult (duh).